-Circus Maximus was the oldest and largest Roman circus, situated between the Palatine and Aventine hills.
+Circus Maximus (literally “Great Circus”) was the oldest and largest Roman circus, situated between the Palatine and Aventine hills.
 From the 6th BCE to the 4th century CE the circus was rebuilt many times.
-Ultimately, it was able to hold about 250,000 viewers.
+Ultimately, it was able to accomodate about 250,000 viewers.
 It was 544 meters long and 129 meters wide.
 The circus was rectangular with one side rounded.

 The oldest part of the circus is the remains of the foundations of a wooden stable building (carceres), dating from 329 BCE.
 Since then, the circus has undergone many modifications.
 In 194 BCE, seats were added to the audience for senators, and in 174 BCE the building was replaced by a brick structure.

 Because the arena was used not only for races but also for circus performances – during Pompey’s reign, the auditorium was fenced off with iron railings, which, however, did not fulfil their task, falling in 55 BCE under the charge of 20 rampant elephants and causing understandable panic among the trampled spectators.
 Under the influence of these events, in 46 BCE Julius Caesar enlarged the track, surrounded it with water canals (euripi), rebuilt the auditorium and remodelled the already existing brick carceres.

 During this period, Circus Maximus has already reached great dimensions, easily seating around 150,000 spectators and becoming the central arena for racing (circus performances eventually moved completely to the amphitheatres) so fascinating for almost everyone in the population of Rome.